ericzbeard/pillars-game/README.md

 This project is a prototype, with everything in one repo.
 Eventually we'll want to split out the web project and figure out what to do with shared resources like cards and game-state.

+## A few things you should install globally

 npm install -g aws-cdk
 npm install -g typescript
 npm install -g browserify